Software Development

 Headquarters: London, UK

 SENLA stands out as a provider with a wide range of software development services and strong online presence through various social media channels.
-According to the information on the website, the firm has over 800 specialists and 5 development locations worldwide.
+According to the information on the website, the firm has over 800 specialists and 5 locations worldwide.

 Key services: Custom software development, software product development, etc.